Population properties and multimessenger prospects of neutron star-black hole mergers following GWTC-3: Acknowledgements

 \section{Acknowledgements}

-The authors thank Floor Broekgaarden, Carl-Johan Haster, Elias Most, Colm Talbot, and Hsin-Yu Chen for helpful discussions pertaining to the manuscript.
+The authors thank Floor Broekgaarden, Carl-Johan Haster, Elias Most, Colm Talbot, Francois Foucart, Jorge Rueda, and Hsin-Yu Chen for helpful discussions pertaining to the manuscript.
+We also thank the anonymous Referee for suggestions that improved our analysis.
 S.B. and S.V.\ acknowledge support of the National Science Foundation and the LIGO Laboratory.
 LIGO was constructed by the California Institute of Technology and Massachusetts Institute of Technology with funding from the National Science Foundation and operates under cooperative agreement PHY-0757058.
 S.B. is also supported by the NSF Graduate Research Fellowship under Grant No. DGE-1122374.
 S.V. is also supported by NSF PHY-2045740.
 P.L. is supported by the Natural Sciences \& Engineering Research Council of Canada (NSERC).
 The authors are grateful for computational resources provided by the LIGO Lab and supported by NSF Grants PHY-0757058 and PHY-0823459.
 This paper carries LIGO document number LIGO-P2200200.